Central Virginia

 • 00:49:18

-I would move this resolution to establish regular meetings of the Charlottesville Regional Transit Authority is providing a packet with the amendment just named.
+I would move this resolution to establish regular meetings of the Charlottesville Regional Transit Authority as provided in your packet with the amendment just named.

 I was talking through a mute.